8ennie/Odoo_Winlands_College/README.md

 # Side Note
 - departments can only be linked with modules and staff from one way
 - staff/admin get one snazy email because you cant have more than one login

+# Comments from testing
+1. Add title to admin staff
+2. Change order of admin menu:
+  •	Department
+  •	Program
+  •	Module
+  •	Admin staff
+  •	Academic staff
+  •	Student
+3. Change list for qualification
+4. We want the staff email address to show
+5. Students: student table view, amount of modules + email address
+6. Academic staff: table view, amount of lectured classes
+7. Link lecturedclass with academic staff (both ways)
+8. Make sure that college admin staff cannot see/edit marks
+9. In college_results in modules table, add a department column
+10. Look at search
+11. Students should only be able to see their own modules when logged in by a student